ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 * Return diff if in diff mode.
 This is not required for all modules, as it won't make sense for certain ones, but please include it when applicable.
 * Enable your return values to be serialized as JSON with Python's standard `JSON encoder and decoder <https://docs.python.org/3/library/json.html>`_ library.
 Basic python types (strings, int, dicts, lists, etc) are serializable.
 * Do not return an object via exit_json().
 Instead, convert the fields you need from the object into the fields of a dictionary and return the dictionary.
+* Results from many hosts will be aggregated at once, so your module should return only relevant output.
+Returning the entire contents of a log file is generally bad form.

 If a module returns stderr or otherwise fails to produce valid JSON, the actual output will still be shown in Ansible, but the command will not succeed.

+.. _module_conventions:

-Following standard Ansible patterns
+Following Ansible conventions
 ===================================

-Ansible uses patterns to provide a predictable user interface across all modules, playbooks, and roles.
-To follow standard Ansible patterns in your module development:
+Ansible conventions offer a predictable user interface across all modules, playbooks, and roles.
+To follow Ansible conventions in your module development:

 * Use consistent names across modules (yes, we have many legacy deviations - don't make the problem worse!).
-* Use consistent parameters (arguments) within your module(s)
+* Use consistent parameters (arguments) within your module(s).
 * Normalize parameters with other modules - if Ansible and the API your module connects to use different names for the same parameter, add aliases to your parameters so the user can choose which names to use in tasks and playbooks.
 * Return facts from ``*_facts`` modules in the ``ansible_facts`` field of the :ref:`result dictionary<common_return_values>` so other modules can access them.
 * Implement ``check_mode`` in all ``*_facts`` modules.
 Playbooks which conditionalize based on fact information will only conditionalize correctly in ``check_mode`` if the facts are returned in ``check_mode``.
 Usually you can add ``check_mode=True`` when instantiating ``AnsibleModule``.
 * Use module-specific environment variables.
-For example, if you use the helpers in ``module_utils.api`` for basic authentication with ``module_utils.urls.fetch_url()`` and you fall back on environment variables for default values, use module-specific environment variables like :code:`API_<MODULENAME>_USERNAME` to avoid conflict between modules.
+For example, if you use the helpers in ``module_utils.api`` for basic authentication with ``module_utils.urls.fetch_url()`` and you fall back on environment variables for default values, use a module-specific environment variable like :code:`API_<MODULENAME>_USERNAME` to avoid conflict between modules.
 * Keep module options simple and focused - if you're loading a lot of choices/states on an existing option, consider adding a new, simple option instead.
 * Keep options small when possible.
 Passing a large data structure to an option might save us a few tasks, but it adds a complex requirement that we cannot easily validate before passing on to the module.
 * If you want to pass complex data to an option, write an expert module that allows this, along with several smaller modules that provide a more 'atomic' operation against the underlying APIs and services.
 Complex operations require complex data.
 Let the user choose whether to reflect that complexity in tasks and plays or in  vars files.